The Shops at Tanforan: Decline

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at The Shops at Tanforan, into Seritage Growth Properties.
 The mall property was sold by Breevast to Queensland Investment Corporation (QIC), an Australian investment firm, in August of that year for $174 million.
 The property's Sears store was sold to mall ownership in 2018.
 The store later closed in early 2020.
 It was later sold to Alexandria Real Estate in late 2021 for $128 million.

 Shifting of consumer shopping practices online due to the retail apocalypse, alongside the COVID-19 pandemic in California, caused a decline in the mall's foot traffic.
 On July 2, 2019, a shooting occurred on the upper level of the food court; as a precaution, the mall and nearby BART station were evacuated.
 Four people were injured during the shooting, which left some reluctant to return to the mall.
 Four teenagers were arrested in connection with the shooting.
 Later that year, retailer Forever 21 went bankrupt and announced plans to close the company's San Bruno location at Tanforan.
 As part of JCPenney's 2020 bankruptcy process, the company's store in San Bruno was sold to Alexandria Real Estate for $105 million.
 The store closed on May 25, 2025, leaving Century Theatres and Target the two remaining anchors.

 Closure

 On July 27, 2021, the San Bruno City Council adopted the Reimagining Tanforan Land Use Fact Sheet, encouraging potential land owners to explore non-retail options at the site, including office, residential, and hotel uses.
 In February 2022, Alexandria announced it had purchased the remaining central portion of the mall property from QIC, including the mall's Target store, and confirmed it would transform the property into a "mega campus" for biotech and technology firms.

-For the time being, car dealerships have opened up in the former Sears.
-Hyundai of San Bruno and Genesis of San Bruno have opened.
+For the time being, car dealerships have opened up in the former Sears: Hyundai of San Bruno and Genesis of San Bruno.
+It closed in 2026.